 Whether at a bar or party, it's easy to keep dipping your hand into the nut bowl, but all those handfuls add up.
 A cupful of roasted mixed nuts packs more than 800 calories.

-Better Bet: Stick to nuts with the shells on.
+Better Bet: Control your portions or stick to nuts with the shells on.
 Peeling them will slow you down.

 Coffee cravings may go beyond your typical food craving, thanks to the addictive powers of caffeine.
 You may feel you can't fully wake up without your morning dose.
 Fortunately, coffee has very few calories -- until you load it up with cream and sugary syrups.
 Large flavored lattes and mochas can have more than 400 calories.